Understanding the Value of Self-Pay Neuropsychological Evaluations

 When comparing evaluation options, it can be helpful to ask:

-• Do I need documentation for accommodations?
+• Do I need documentation for school or workplace accommodations?

-• How important is a detailed report?
+• How comprehensive is the written report?

-• What are my insurance benefits?
+• What are my in-network and out-of-network insurance benefits?

 • Can I use HSA or FSA funds?